damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 With GitLab 8.10 we [introduced][mount-points] multiple mount points in GitLab.

 With GitLab 8.11 you can move projects between shards with a rake command.
-This is not something for everyday use, but convenient if you want to test a new shard or want to move that super-heavily used project over to faster storage.
+This is not something for everyday use, but it is convenient if you want to test a new shard or want to move that super-heavily used project over to faster storage.